timonf/timonf.github.io/index.md

 My main focus is targeted on _PHP_ and _Symfony_ applications.
 I'm also interested in JavaScript and other stuff like this.

+I have also a lot of other interests: Going to festivals and concerts, traveling and build models with some bricks.

 ## Attended events